 “I was fortunate that I had a faculty that challenged me and that always told me, you know what, you can go to graduate school or you can get involved in leadership.”

 Now that he’s in Long Beach’s top job, Garcia still maintains contact with his mentors.
-He’s also picked up a couple more along the way who serve as an informal kitchen cabinet, giving him valuable perspective about how Long Beach works.
+He’s also picked up a couple more along the way who serves as an informal kitchen cabinet, giving him a valuable perspective about how Long Beach works.

-“There’s a few people in the city that I go to for advice that I think have been around for a really long time,” Garcia said.
-“I don’t know all the answers and I don’t know how to solve every problem at the city and so I think you have to go out and get mentors and receive advice.”
+“There are a few people in the city that I go to for advice that I think have been around for a really long time,” Garcia said.
+“I don’t know all the answers and I don’t know how to solve every problem in the city and so I think you have to go out and get mentors and receive advice.”